Aeurias/NadeshikoSlimeVR/README.md

 **Steps:**

 1. De-solder and remove the C3 chip antenna from the board.
 2. Cut a piece of wire to 31mm.
+Tin the wire with solder if it's stranded so its one solid conductor.
 3. Solder the wire onto the chip antenna's main solder pad.
 4. Bend the wire into a **C shape** so it loops back, forming a small circular loop.
 This shapes the radiation pattern into an omnidirectional "donut" and improves how the antenna couples with the board's ground plane.